lavish-gambhir/lavish-gambhir/README.md

 Hey there :wave:
 ---
-I am a senior software engineer, primarly working on distributed systems using Rust and Go.
+I am a senior software engineer, primarly working on distributed systems using Go and Rust.

 # 💫 About Me:
 🔭 I’m currently working on a gRPC service<br>👯 I’m looking to collaborate on any fun side project<br>🌱 I’m currently learning tonic (a Rust gRPC framework)<br>💬 Ask me about distributed systems